GLOBAL MARKETS-Hong Kong tensions unnerve world stocks, oil tumbles

 LONDON, May 22 (Reuters) - World stocks took a hit and the Chinese yuan weakened on Friday as Beijing moved to impose a new security law on Hong Kong after last year's pro-democracy unrest, further straining fast-deteriorating U.S.-China ties.

-European shares were broadly lower .STOXX, .FTSE, .FCHI, .GDAXI and U.S. stock futures pointed to a weak open on Wall Street ESc1, 1YMC1.
+European shares were broadly lower .STOXX, .FTSE, .FCHI, .GDAXIbut pared losses as the session wore on.
+U.S. stock futures pointed to a flat open on Wall Street ESc1, 1YMC1having traded lower earlier.

 That followed a sharp selloff in Asia after China said it would impose new national security legislation on Hong Kong -- sparking a warning from U.S. President Donald Trump that Washington would react "very strongly" against an attempt to gain more control over the former British colony.

 Hong Kong's Hang Seng index .HSI slid more than 5% to a seven-week low, its biggest daily percentage fall since 2015.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 2.7%, and Japan's Nikkei .N225 closed down 0.8%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 2.7%; Japan's Nikkei .N225fell 0.8%.

 U.S./China tensions have risen in recent weeks, with Washington ramping up criticism of China over the origins of the coronavirus pandemic.